 Richard Plant, Head of Digital Marketing, Up Hotel Agency

-As a recently married man, I can vouch for the fact that even if I find a hotel I love right away, I’m seldom the key decision maker in my own purchases.
-Since we’ll have to coordinate our travel with our partners, family, and friends, we’re likely to search several times over a few weeks before ultimately booking our rooms.
-Knowing this trend, it’s particularly important for SEMs to make the best of remarketing and RLSA to keep your brand front of mind for purchasers during this decision process.
+As a recently married man, I can vouch for the fact that even if I find a hotel I love right away, I’m seldom the key decision-maker in my own purchases.
+Since we have to coordinate our travel with our partners, family, and friends, we’re likely to search several times over a few weeks before ultimately booking our rooms.
+Knowing this, it’s particularly important to make the most of remarketing to the same or similar audiences; keeping your brand top of mind for purchasers during this decision process is key.

-32. Offer a Complimentary Stay to Travel Writers and Bloggers
+28. Offer a Complimentary Stay to Travel Writers & Bloggers

 Jeffrey R. Orenstein, Ph.D., Travel Journalist, Simply Smart Travel

-One tactic that seems to work well is to offer a complimentary stay with amenities to travel writers who have readers in the demographics/geographics of your target market.
+One tactic that seems to work well is to offer a complimentary stay to travel writers who have readers in the demographics/locations of your target market.
 It is very likely that they will write a fair and usually quite good article about the property.

-It is always a good idea to add specific information about the hotel on Google Business Listing (pricing, bedrooms, stars).
-Doing this increases the chance that your hotel will pop up in Google searches before the organic search results.
+It is always a good idea to add specific information about your hotel on Google My Business.
+This includes pricing, rooms available, contact information, photos, and reviews.
+Doing this increases the chance that your hotel will pop up in Google searches.
 A lot of people first check these suggestions because they usually provide the most basic information very prominently.

 Piggyback on sports events being held in your area by hosting athletes or partnering with the team/event.
 Sports events bring in a ton of tourists, and sponsoring the athletes or events will give you visibility and access to all the fans.

 34. Create a Package That Includes Local Activities